Free-Geek/tmpsites/readme.md

 ## What

-This is a server-based platform that creates temporary, disposable web hosting accounts, with individual SFTP access.
+`tmpsites` is a set of scripts that remotely creates temporary, disposable web hosting accounts, with individual SFTP access.
 This is very useful for a classroom situation for teaching the basics of web development.

 The web accounts are automatically deleted after 3 hours.

-This has only been tested with Amazon EC2, with an Ubuntu 16.04 "micro" instance.
+The server-side scripts have been tested with Amazon EC2, with an Ubuntu 16.04 "micro" instance.

-There are also a set of scripts that need to executed locally.
-These have only been tested on macOS 10.12.
+The client-side scripts have been tested on macOS 10.12.

 ## How it works